How To Make A Mid Career Switch at 40

-Late last year, a physics researcher named Kenny from NUS reached out to us.
+A physics researcher named Kenny from NUS reached out to us a few years ago.
 He wanted us to help him with a career change.

 He’d spent years in academia and was nearing his 40s.
 The problem was that after 15 years, he was bored of physics.